This post is also available in: हिन्दी (Hindi)

 • Difficulty in standing or sitting for a long time

-The symptoms generally become more prominent on bending or lifting heavy objects or when sitting or standing for a long time.
+The symptoms of lower back pain generally become more prominent on bending or lifting heavy objects or when sitting or standing for a long time.

 Most acute back pain gradually resolves with home remedies, over the counter medicines and self-care.
 However, if the pain doesn’t improve or is accompanied by the following features one should seek medical help: